NREL/OpenStudio-user-documentation/docs/next_steps/CreatingYourModel.md

 Although you will generally work with the SketchUp Plug-in to define the building envelope, having a surface or subsurface selected in the Facility tab will allow you inspect and edit most attributes.
 Only the vertices are locked down.

-Spaces and surfaces cannot be deleted or created.
+Spaces and surfaces cannot be deleted or created in the OpenStudio application.
 You need to use the SketchUp Plug-in to do that.

 <img src="../../img/create_model/facility_subsurface.png" class="img-responsive" alt="Facility Tab Sub-surface">